Critical Language Scholarships

 Who Can Apply: US Citizens – Freshmen, Sophomores, Juniors, Seniors, and Graduate Students – GPA of 3.0 or higher recommended – All Majors

 Description: Sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs, the Critical Language Scholarships Program was launched in 2006.
-The Program offers intensive summer overseas study in these critical need foreign languages: Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Punjabi, Russian, Swahili, Turkish, and Urdu.
+The Program offers intensive summer overseas study in these critical need foreign languages: Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Portuguese, Punjabi, Russian, Swahili, Turkish, and Urdu.

 The Program is part of the National Security Language Initiative (NSLI), a U.S. government interagency effort to expand dramatically the number of Americans studying and mastering critical need foreign languages.
 Scholarship recipients - U.S. citizen undergraduate, Master's and Ph.D. students and recent graduates - receive funding to participate in beginning, intermediate and advanced level summer language programs at American Overseas Research Centers and affiliated partners.
 Recipients are expected to continue their language study beyond the scholarship period and later apply their critical language skills in their professional careers.